open5e/open5e/source/monsters/tome-of-beasts/A/aridni.rst

 chooses from the following effects:

 * Confusion.
-The target must succeed on a DC 14 Wisdom saving throw or become confused (as the spell) for 2d4-1 rounds.
+The target must succeed on a DC 14 Wisdom saving throw or become confused (as :ref:`srd:confusion`) for 2d4-1 rounds.
 * Fear.
-The target must succeed on a DC 14 Wisdom saving throw or become frightened for 2d4 rounds.
+The target must succeed on a DC 14 Wisdom saving throw or become :ref:`srd:frightened` for 2d4 rounds.
 * Hideous Laughter.
-The target must succeed on a DC 14 Wisdom saving throw or become incapacitated for 2d4 rounds.
-While incapacitated, the target is prone and laughing uncontrollably.
+The target must succeed on a DC 14 Wisdom saving throw or become :ref:`srd:incapacitated` for 2d4 rounds.
+While incapacitated, the target is :ref:`srd:prone` and laughing uncontrollably.
 * Sleep.
 The target must succeed on a DC 14 Wisdom saving throw or fall asleep for 2d4 minutes.
 The creature wakes up